oasis-tcs/openc2-oc2ls/oc2ls.md

 specifications can be found in the OpenC2 Architecture Specification (_reference pending spec publication_).

-OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
-These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
-The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.

-The goal of the OpenC2 Language Specification is to provide a language for interoperating between functional elements of cyber defense systems.
+The goal of  OpenC2 is to provide a language for interoperating between functional elements of cyber defense systems.
 This language, used in conjunction with OpenC2 Actuator Profiles and OpenC2 Transfer Specifications, allows for vendor-agnostic cybertime response to attacks.

 This **OpenC2 Language Specification** provides the semantics for the essential elements of the language, the structure for